Who We Are

 John J. Miller

-John J. Miller is the founder and chairman of The College Fix and its parent organization, the Student Free Press Association.
+John J. Miller is the founder and executive director of The College Fix and its parent organization, the Student Free Press Association.
 He is also director of the Dow Journalism Program at Hillsdale College, national correspondent for National Review, and a frequent contributor to the Wall Street Journal, Philanthropy, and other publications.
 His books include The First Assassin, a historical thriller, as well as The Big Scrum: How Teddy Roosevelt Saved Football and The Polygamist King: A True Story of Murder, Lust, and Exotic Faith in America.
 As a student at the University of Michigan, he edited the Michigan Review.
 His personal website is HeyMiller.com.

 Jennifer Kabbany is Editor of The College Fix – a publication of the Student Free Press Association.
 She was a visiting fellow with the Independent Women’s Forum in 2021.
 From 2002 to 2013, she worked in various capacities for the North County Times and San Diego Union-Tribune newspapers as a City Hall, education and features reporter, as well as a weekly education columnist.
 Previously, she served as Associate Editor of FrontPage Magazine, as well as held editorial positions at The Weekly Standard and The Washington Times.
 She is also a Robert Novak Journalism Fellowship recipient and has contributed to National Review.
 Jennifer graduated from San Diego State University, where she served as Editor in Chief of The Daily Aztec.

 Dave Huber is an Assistant Editor of The College Fix.
 He has written about education, politics and entertainment for over a decade, most of that time at The Colossus of Rhodey and the popular media bias site Newsbusters.
 He’s also served as a writer and editor-in-chief of Advanced Iron, an entertainment webzine.
 Involved in public education for 25 years, Dave holds a B.A. and M.Ed. from the University of Delaware.
 In association with the National Association of Scholars.
 In association with the NAS in 2000, Dave chaired the Delaware Textbook Assessment Committee, which examined American and world history texts in the state.
 He currently is a graduate student member of the NAS.